SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>control structures</h2>

-<span class='line'>A thing that modifies control flow is a control structure.
+A thing that modifies control flow is a control structure.

-<span class='line'>A control structure takes the normally linear flow of code and makes it somehow nonlinear.
+A control structure takes the normally linear flow of code and makes it somehow nonlinear.

+Programming languages that use control structures outside of GOTO are structured programming languages.
+Programming languages that do not use control structures or only use GOTO are non-structured programming languages, which are today quite rare.

 Control structures are typically statements, however in Ruby and Rust, they are expressions.
-<span class='line'>In javascript or JS, most control structures take one statement after it, which can either be a normal statement or a block statement.
+In javascript or JS, most control structures take one statement after it, which can either be a normal statement or a block statement.
 A statement that does nothing is an empty statement
 If control structures have conditions, they are delimited by...

 ()|C|JS|Java|C#|Perl